petergrace1618/buying-history/README.md

 # buying-history
 As a teenager I had a small collection of Heavy Metal cassette tapes, but I sold them when I was 19 because I thought I had outgrown them.
-Ten years later, after realizing the gold mine that had been in my possession, I started collecting cassettes again.
-Very few record stores sold tapes anymore so I resorted to eBay and Amazon.
+Ten years later, I started collecting cassettes again.
+This time on eBay and Amazon.

 ## Phase 1
-I kept track of my purchases in a [text file](legacy_files/Buyinghistory.txt "Buyinghistory.txt").

-I knew I needed a standard file format, so in 2008 while I was going to PCC for Computer Science I wrote a one-off Java program to convert my precious gobbledygook into XML.
-I even wrote it in pseudocode first in proper academic fashion.
-Unfortunately I have neither the Java nor the pseudocode anymore, but my program worked beautifully.
+For several years I kept track of my purchases in a [text file](legacy_files/Buyinghistory.txt "Buyinghistory.txt") which had a somewhat arcane format of my own devising.
+Then in 2008, while I was going to PCC for Computer Science, I wrote a one-off Java program to convert my precious gobbledygook into XML.
+I even wrote the program in pseudocode first in proper academic fashion.
+Unfortunately, I have neither the Java nor the pseudocode anymore, but my program worked beautifully.

 [Buyinghistory in XML](legacy_files/bh.xml)